 Once you have a good photo, you can attach it to an email and send it on to whoever requests it.

 Panoramic dental x-rays are a common diagnostic tool for dentists and oral surgeons.
 The quick and non-invasive procedure captures an image of all your teeth and both jaws, enabling an accurate assessment of your oral health needs.

-If you’re planning to get dental work abroad, you’ll almost certainly need to provide your chosen clinic with a panoramic teeth x-ray so they can prepare a personalized treatment plan without seeing you in person.
+If you're planning to get dental work abroad with dental tourism, you'll almost certainly need to provide your chosen clinic with a panoramic teeth x-ray so they can prepare a personalized treatment plan without seeing you in person.
 Fortunately, most clinics are able to provide digital x-rays so this process is quite straightforward.

 Mouthhealth.org: X-rays.
 Consulted 15th May 2019

 ADA.org: Dental Radiographic Examinations: Recommendations for Patient Selection and Limiting Radiation Exposure Consulted 15th May 2019